dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Justification

-The resuls have been extensively covered and explained in previous sections.
+The results have been extensively covered and explained in previous sections.
 The LSTM model works as expected and an XGBoost model performs almost as well suggesting that the deep learning model still has a way to go to solve this type of problem.
 There are multiple areas for additional testing and study as a result of this analysis but none point to a fully automated solution.
-The next steps would be to find a solution that automates the grading of questions that are more predictable with additonal preprocessing to prepare and clean the data and predict which questions can be auto graded.
+The next steps would be to find a solution that automates the grading of questions that are more predictable with additional preprocessing to prepare and clean the data and predict which questions can be auto graded.

 The final results suggest the following model best fits this problem and could be used with questions that are suitable for automated grading:

 Convert the answers to word vectors of unique numbers based on a generated vocabulary.

 LSTM Model:
-1. Embedding layer with approximatly 50 dimensions per word.
+1. Embedding layer with approximately 50 dimensions per word.
-2. Flatening and Shaping layers to simplify and compact the results from the Embedding layer.
+2. Flattening and Shaping layers to simplify and compact the results from the Embedding layer.
-3. Two LSTM layers of approximatly 100 (L1) and 20 nodes (L2).
+3. Two LSTM layers of approximately 100 (L1) and 20 nodes (L2).
-4. Dropout Layer at 0.3 to reduce overfiting.
+4. Dropout Layer at 0.3 to reduce overfitting.
 5. Activation Layer using Linear.

 ___